aureuserp/dev-docs/src/master/getting-started/resources/viewing-record.md

 # **Viewing Records**

-When viewing record in Aureus ERP using Filament, you may need to customize the displayed data and allow users to perform actions like publish and unpublish post status or deleting a post.
+When viewing record in AureusERP using Filament, you may need to customize the displayed data and allow users to perform actions like publish and unpublish post status or deleting a post.
 Filament provides the `ViewRecord` class to handle viewing individual records.

 This class allows you to:

-- **Display post details** in a structured manner.
+- **Display post details** in a structured manner, using the resource's `infolist()` schema.
-- **Allow users to publish and unpublish post labels** in different formats.
+- **Allow users to publish and unpublish posts** directly from the view page.
 - **Provide an option to delete a post** with success notifications.

+As of v1.5.0, many resources' view pages mirror their edit pages' header actions, so users can perform state changes without switching to edit mode.

 ## **Usage Example**